mssalvatore/tmpwatcher/README.md

    line arguments.
 A packaging solution other than pip may also be required to achive this end.

-1. The syslog logger also prints to stdout unnecessarily.
-This needs to be fixed.

 1. Sometimes rsyslog shows the same messages more than once, even though they were only sent once.
 I've yet to determine whether or not this is the fault of this tool, the python syslog handler, or rsyslog itself.